ortiza5/modding-vivaldi/CONTRIBUTING.md

 - use three backticks for code blocks, always specify the language,
 - add a space after `#` in headings and each `>` in block quotes,
 - do not rely on implicit continuation of block quotes and similar,
-- separate lists, block quotes, code blocks, headings, separators and similar from other content with a blank line on each side,
+- separate lists, block quotes, code blocks, headings, separators, images (unless they are inline) and similar from other content with a blank line on each side,
 - specify links like “here” inline or using a reasonable identifier; links like “CSS” (with the address going to a specification or Wikipedia entry, not a guide) should use the reference style,